Ruth Nussinov, Ph.D.

 - Frederick, MD 21702-1201

 Dr. Nussinov served as the Editor-in-Chief of PLOS Computational Biology and is currently Editor-in-Chief of Current Opinion in Structural Biology.
 She is an elected Fellow of the Biophysical Society, the International Society of Computational Biology (ISCB), the American Physical Society (APS), and the American Institute for Medical and Biological Engineering (AIMBE).
 She was recognized by multiple Domestic and International Awards.
-She has been designated twice a Highly Cited Researcher (ranking among the top 3000 researchers or 1% across all fields according to Thomson Reuters Essential Science Indicators, http://highlycited.com/ "earning them the mark of exceptional impact").
+She has been designated multiple times a Highly Cited Researcher (ranking among the top 3000 researchers or 1% across all fields according to Thomson Reuters Essential Science Indicators, http://highlycited.com/ "earning them the mark of exceptional impact"). and her impact among the top female scientists was ranked as 44 in the US (66 world-wide), https://research.com/scientists-rankings/best-female-scientists.
 Most of her publications are conceptualized and driven by her group.

 A personal scientific overview of her biography has been published in

 http://www.sciencedirect.com/science/article/pii/S0165614717301293?via%3Dihub Trends Pharmacol Sci.
 2017 Sep;38(9):761-763. doi: 10.1016/j.tips.2017.06.008.